nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-showcase-content.md

 tree_item_index: 2610
 ---
 {{! excerpt}}
 The [Nuxeo Showcase Content](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-showcase-content) addon imports a set of showcase content (Office documents, images, videos) to get to know Nuxeo Platform.
+You can use the tab **Start Creating Your Content Here** to import and organize your content.
 {{! /excerpt}}

 {{!--     ### nx_asset ###